 Bembridge and Culver Downs marshes trail

-An invigorating walk over the downs and RSPB Brading Marshes reserve, with splendid views of the coast and countryside and the opportunity to visit the Island’s only surviving windmill through a pre-booked visit.
+An invigorating walk over the downs and RSPB Brading Marshes reserve, with splendid views of the coast and countryside and the opportunity to learn more about the Island’s only surviving windmill through a pre-booked visit.

 Bembridge Windmill lay-by, grid ref: SZ641875.

 Walk to the bend in the road and turn left to Bembridge Windmill.
 Walk downhill to Steyne Wood, home to red squirrels.
 Just 50yds (50m) into the wood, prior to the interpretation panel, bear left to follow a path which soon reaches a busy road.
 Cross over and go through a gate and continue on path signposted BB22 up a gentle rise past a caravan park to Hillway Road.
 Turn left up the road, then first right after 100yds (90m) into Jenny Street's Lane.
 Follow the path signposted BB15, eventually meeting the coastal path after bending round a large corrugated building.

 This is an early 18th-century wooden cap mill built of local limestone.
 For two centuries it provided work for generations of millers.
 The arrival of the railway bringing cheap flour meant that from 1897 only cattle feed was produced.
 The mill last operated in 1913.
 In World War Two it was used by the Home Guard as a look-out post.
 We restored it from a near derelict state using much of the original wooden machinery.
 It is now the Island’s only surviving windmill.